JarmoTelia/tunnistus/README.md

 A: Your authentication request should be structured like this:<br/>
 https://tunnistus-pp.telia.fi/uas/oauth2/authorization?request=eyJhbGciOiJSUzI1NiIsImtp...<br/>
 You can inspect this using your browser's developer tools.
 The only parameter must be "request", nothing else.<br/>If the request contains other parameters, they are ignored, and only the parameters included in the signed request object are processed.

+**Q: Will you retrieve the JWKS URI daily or weekly to detect rotated keys, or should we use static keys for this integration?**<br/>
+If automation is used, see the document Telia Tunnistus Integration Guide chapter 2.1 about Entity Statement.
+In the Finnish FTN integration case, the JWKS must be signed if keys are updated automatically.
+This requirement is mandated by Traficom.
+Signed JWKS can be provided using the OpenID Federation specification, either by sending an Entity Statement securely to Telia Tunnistus or by publishing a Federation endpoint.

+**Q: WDo you expect both signing keys?**<br/>
+We recommend to user separate signing ("use": "sig") and encryption ("use": "enc") keys.
+This is the more future-proof approach.
+We sign the ID token with our signing key and encrypt it using your encryption key, so you must have the corresponding private key to decrypt it.
+While it is possible to use a single key without the "use" parameter, the recommended setup is to use separate keys for signing and encryption.

+**Q: Do the keys require additional certificate metadata, or is the key material itself sufficient?**<br/>
+Just the key material is sufficient.
+Public key information is provided in JSON Web Key (JWK) format.
+The key data is Base64-encoded without padding (= characters), and is included within a JSON object according to the key type.
+The keys must use the RSA algorithm with a minimum key length of 2048 bits.

+Sample data:

+{
+ "keys": [
+ {
+ "e": "AQAB",
+ "kid": "34567947-2167-4a9c-8368-b199fe63b6e2",
+ "kty": "RSA",
+ "n":
+"yas1HSwbF85dr4YpMOlcupdZY4SEBPrCZMp5w6F9IxWewmhQSsa1fGa2t3_CKl0LgIM1nbJd1fr5CQKN_Hpb0u7H5N3Not4akhNqcZHGNI7xrwOn
+OOIifwgQb2SF3J7xtKJJ0s8igQ5gxNm5rJyaeeJFxoR3tZC9lMbBpHdOiH7HXz3OOZIDbFm5da-i2u91T22UJgHBIZmXzl_7L3ZpIenSECRD9M3fuj9aVCNf3zKo67UuqaPdueRj_ywGqk94Iwr-FnmZ9NKpZe067VK4s2h-CufkGCAhKu9WVgSIHzSzIzCbLSfTXgMCpJyC4dw7TBzlvHOI3BgMjqrUqb3kkw",
+ "use": "sig"
+ },
+ {
+ "e": "AQAB",
+ "kid": "ae29278f-87be-4914-bcfc-bdb659e8fe1d",
+ "kty": "RSA",
+ "n": "wDYW8Y_uZI9F9Qy0WrwYE6xkxEF8k4PTMUgl-ul3J7Lw-v9VuZtH2aSoX3LgTH_qpCGRIUZy7OPDYYXGV1phrVHs7-
+NpevO4aXdTZOwUvjViFbTXO3RkTdh4f0d_YpA6RC2owI41BhE_FmShmPKNGskpyTNAp1E_eH1e_w4FM2g_sbwlDJQ1ckJSyXkDoGrW7Dbx34zlrQg
+UgHdKtepSCX_b3WWLKD3KW7W3lmoeSpI9iLmPLJMiYHlBcd70dCBBQW24n2bSk1BLwiNVETWPfsNnFWA2t19Jl0u3vCHNCCdKi0WORtI-JiaXQSmPW9ZD2kiZUwYwRi8Cg6Z9a85ngQ",
+ "use": "enc"
+ }
+ ]
+}